Laboratory for Laser Energetics

 The Laboratory for Laser Energetics (LLE) is a scientific research facility which is part of the University of Rochester's south campus, located in Brighton, New York.
-The lab was established in 1970 and its operations since then have been funded jointly; mainly by the United States Department of Energy, the University of Rochester and the New York State government.
-The Laser Lab was commissioned to serve as a center for investigations of high-energy physics, specifically those involving the interaction of extremely intense laser radiation with matter.
-Many types of scientific experiments are performed at the facility with a strong emphasis on inertial confinement, direct drive, laser-induced fusion, fundamental plasma physics and astrophysics using the Omega Laser Facility.
+The lab was established in 1970 with operations jointly funded by the United States Department of Energy, the University of Rochester and the New York State government.
+The Laser Lab was commissioned to investigate high-energy physics involving the interaction of extremely intense laser radiation with matter.
+Scientific experiments at the facility emphasize inertial confinement, direct drive, laser-induced fusion, fundamental plasma physics and astrophysics using the OMEGA Laser Facility.
 In June 1995, OMEGA became the world's highest-energy ultraviolet laser.
 The lab shares its building with the Center for Optoelectronics and Imaging and the Center for Optics Manufacturing.
 The Robert L. Sproull Center for Ultra High Intensity Laser Research was opened in 2005 and houses the OMEGA EP laser, which was completed in May 2008.